 Once a PCD is denied by a judge in the ePCD system, it will be locked and can no longer be edited.
 If a new PCD is needed, utilize the "Duplicate" function to re-create the PCD in "Draft Mode."
-This begins the signature process but does no re-start the timeline.
-Edit the PCD and use the original date and time of arrest, then re-submit to a supervisor for approval.
+This begins the signature process but does not re-start the timeline.
+Edit the PCD, use the original date and time of arrest, then re-submit to a supervisor for approval.

-What should be done if the ePCD system is down (offline)
+What should be done if the ePCD system is down (offline)?

-If there have been no prior Department announcements regarding the ePCD system being down, send an email to the ePCD HelpDesk (HelpDesk@lasd.org) for further assistance.
-If the ePCD system is offline for an extended period of time you may be required to hand write your PCD or request one telephonically.
-Contact the County Operator at (213) 974-1234 and request to speak with the on-call judge.
+If there have been no prior Department announcements (JDIC or Department-wide emails) regarding the ePCD system being down, send an email to the ePCD Help Desk (HelpDesk@lasd.org) for further assistance.
+If the ePCD system is offline for an extended period, you may be required to:

+- Complete a written PCD form SH-CR-461 and submit it via email; and/or - Contact the County Operator at (213) 974-1234 and request to speak to an on-call judge to approve the PCD.